iorhanV/capyBIM/Readme.md

 Built to make your Revit workflow faster, and more reliable.

 ## Tools
-**Rotate**: Rotate selected elements counterclockwise to specified angle.
+**🔄️Rotate**: Rotate selected elements counterclockwise to specified angle.

 _More to come..._